osodevops/benchmark-containers/iperf3/README.md

 kubectl get job iperf3-client-job
 ```

-Once the Job has completed, you can also check the logs of the pod to see the output of the FIO command:
+Once the Job has completed, you can also check the logs of the pod to see the output of the iperf3 command:
 ### First find the pod name and save to an ENV VAR
 ``` sh
 POD_NAME=$(kubectl get pods -l job-name=iperf3-client-job -o jsonpath='{.items[0].metadata.name}')